Abbe91/SVdodsbo/README.md

 # Getting Started with Create React App

-# Copyrights, Content Copyright by Göteborg dödsbo tjänster AB
+# Copyrights, Content Copyright by DigitalTech

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).